Interview with Cara McCarty, American Design Curator and Curator Emerita at the Cooper Hewitt, Smithsonian Design Museum

 When did you know that you wanted to pursue a career in art?
 And why?

-I always did art growing up.
-My mother wanted us to do all types of things.
-It was a very well-rounded upbringing.
+I always made art growing up.
+My mother encouraged us to try all types of things.
+It was a well-rounded upbringing.
 I took art classes and I did a lot of sewing.
 When I was in fifth grade, I wanted to make my own clothes, so my mother enrolled me in a sewing class.
-They were all grown women but me, and I began making my own outfits.
+They were all adult women but me, and I began making my own outfits.

-Then in junior high, I got very interested in weaving, and I made my own backstrap loom.
-My parents took us to lots of museums.
-When I returned to the United States in September to start college, I decided I wanted to major in art and art history.
+Then in junior high, I became interested in weaving, and I made my own backstrap loom.
+My parents took us to a lot of museums.
+After traveling and studying abroad before starting college, I decided to major in art and art history.

-My teachers and professors in art history all said, “Don’t even think of museum work because there are no jobs.”
-But I was determined.
+My art history professors all said, “Don’t even think of museum work because there are no jobs.”
+But I was passionate and determined.

 What did your high school or middle school do to cultivate your interest in art?

-I went to terrific public schools in California, and they had wonderful classes beyond just the traditional high school classes.
-They had a great art programs in which they offered art, photography and an art history class.
+I went to terrific public schools in California which had wonderful classes beyond the traditional high school classes.
+They had a great art program in which they offered art, photography and an art history class.
 So I took art history and I took art.

-Every year in the spring they had electives, and you could choose to do something that was beyond your main area of interest.
-There was a lot of freedom there.
+Every year in the spring they offered electives, and you could choose a topic that was beyond your main area of interest.
+There was a lot of freedom.
 It was unusual at that time for a school to offer art history, even today.

-I was very fortunate, but I also did things on the weekends.
-As I mentioned, I was curious about weaving, so I made my own backstrap loom and tied it to a chair.
+I also found ways to pursue my interests on the weekends.
+As I mentioned, I was curious about weaving, so I made my own backstrap loom that I tied to a chair.
 I made pillows to give as gifts.
 I also took a weaving class on a big loom at the local community center.

-So what’s not offered at your own school, you should supplement with what you’re interested in.
-If you’re really interested in learning something, you find a way.
+So what’s not offered at your own school, you can supplement in other ways.
+If you’re really interested in learning something, use your imagination and keep looking for ways to learn.

 Who or what had the most significant influence upon you along the way?